davidtstill/Solidity_Crowdsale/README.md

 # Solidity_Crowdsale

-Your company has decided to crowdsale their PupperCoin token in order to help fund the network development.
+Using Remix, I designed an ERC20 coin called "PupperCoin."
+I used the standard ERC20Mintable and ERC20Detailed contract to created the ERC20 Puppercoin.

-This network will be used to track the dog breeding activity across the globe in a decentralized way, and allow humans to track the genetic trail of their pets.
-You have already worked with the necessary legal bodies and have the green light on creating a crowdsale open to the public.
-However, you are required to enable refunds if the crowdsale is successful and the goal is met, and you are only allowed to raise a maximum of 300 Ether.
-The crowdsale will run for 24 weeks.
+After creating the ERC20 coin, I launched a hypothetical crowdsale of the PupperCoin token to fund the network development.

-You will need to create an ERC20 token that will be minted through a Crowdsale contract that you can leverage from the OpenZeppelin Solidity library.
+The crowdsales is allowed to raise a maximum of 300 Ether and will run for 24 weeks.
+The crowdsale contract will manage the entire process, allowing users to to send ETH and get PupperCoin back.

-This crowdsale contract will manage the entire process, allowing users to send ETH and get back PUP (PupperCoin).
+The contract also mints the tokens automatically and distributes them to buyers in one transaction.

-This contract will mint the tokens automatically and distribute them to buyers in one transaction.
+In order to accomplish all of this, I inherited Crowdsale, CappedCrowdsale, TimedCrowdsale, RefundableCrowdsale, and MintedCrowdsale from OpenZeppelin.

-It will need to inherit Crowdsale, CappedCrowdsale, TimedCrowdsale, RefundableCrowdsale, and MintedCrowdsale.
+Lastly, the crowdsale is conducted on the Kovan or Ropsten testnet in order to get a real-world pre-production test in.

-You will conduct the crowdsale on the Kovan or Ropsten testnet in order to get a real-world pre-production test in.
+<span style="background-color: #FFFF00">Marked text</span>